Small Business Innovation Research Program (SBIR)

 What is an SBIR funding agreement?

-An SBIR funding agreement is a contract, grant, or cooperative agreement entered into between an SBIR participating federal agency and a small business concern for the performance of experimental, developmental, or research work, including products or services funded in whole or in part by the federal Government.
+An SBIR funding agreement is a contract entered into between an SBIR participating federal agency and a small business concern for the performance of experimental, developmental, or research work, including products or services funded in whole or in part by the federal Government.

 Does the Small Business Administration make any awards under the SBIR Program?